danj2k/fembylethbot/README.md

 ## Support

-If you have any questions or comments, feel free to contact me (James Beswick) at @jbesw.
-I hope you enjoy!
+If you have any questions or comments about the original code, feel free to contact James Beswick at @jbesw.